-If you receive or are claiming one of the following, put 'X' in the appropriate box in 5.1 and leave the rest of Part 5 blank.
+If you receive or are claiming one of the following, put 'X' in the appropriate box at 5.1 and leave the rest of Part 5 blank.

+Income Support

-- Income Support, except
+except

-- when you are receiving Income Support or income-based Jobseeker's Allowance as a run-on payment (for example, Lone Parent Run-on) while working at least 16 hours a week - see 'Important exception' below, or

-- if your Income Support has been taxed

-please tell us about the amount of taxable benefit in box 5.2.

-- Income-based Jobseeker's Allowance.

-- · Pension Credit.
+- when you are receiving Income Support or income-based Jobseeker's Allowance as a run-on payment (for example, Lone Parent Run-on) while working at least 16 hours a week - see 'Important exception' below, or - if your Income Support has been taxed, you should enter the amount of taxable benefit in box 5.2. - Income-based Jobseeker's Allowance. - Pension Credit.